hpi-schul-cloud/schulcloud-server/apps/server/doc/testing.md

 	jest.resetAllMocks();
 })
 ```
+The resulting mock has all the functions of the original `Class`, replaced with jest spies.
+This gives you code completion and type safety, combined with all the features of spies.

 `createTestingModule` should only be calld in `beforeAll` and not in `beforeEach` to keep the setup and teardown for each test as simple as possible.
 Therefore `.close` methods should only be called in `afterAll` and not in `afterEach`.

 To generally reset specific mock implementation after each test `jest.resetAllMocks` can be used in afterEach. `jest.restoreAllMocks` should not be used, because in some cases it will not properly restore mocks created by ts-jest.

-The resulting mock has all the functions of the original `Class`, replaced with jest spies.
-This gives you the full intellij features of the original class including code completion and typesavety, combined with all the features of spies.

 ```Typescript
 describe('somefunction', () => {